(Castlecomer Discovery Park is a Social Community Enterprise operating on a Not for Profit basis.)

 This relatively ‘young’ park opened to the public in 2007 with the launch of the Coal Mining Exhibition, Visitor Centre and Design Craft studios which are located in the former stable yard.
 The Park continues to evolve and is actively developing a range of exciting recreational, cultural and educational activities for visitors of all ages.

-Key attractions include a Tree Top Adventure Walk, a ‘Leap of Faith’ experience and a Climbing Wall.
+Key attractions include a Tree Top Adventure Walk and a Climbing Wall.
 Added in 2014 were Pedal boats and Canadian Canoes on our upper lake.
 2015 saw the addition of the Woodland Play Area (Junior Woodland Adventure Course, hand-crafted Bluebell Playhouse and Elf & Fairy Village).
 2016 saw the launch of the longest over-water zipline in Ireland at 300m long and 35m at its highest point.
 Complementing the zipline is a new Advanced High Ropes Course.2017 we launched the Canopy Cafe to the elf and fairy village and also introduced an archery.

 The Park has grown from strength to strength since it first opened, attracting thousands of visitors each year.
 Over 117,000 visited in 2015.
 In 2015, Castlecomer Discovery Park won the Kilkenny Chamber of Commerce Business Award for Culture/Heritage Tourism.
 We are also listed as ‘One of the Three Best Family Attractions in Leinster’ 2012, 2013, and is also among the top 5 attractions listed in Kilkenny on Trip Advisor.

 Entry to the Park is free, with a nominal ‘All Day’ parking fee of €4 (1st hour free).
-To learn more about Castlecomer Discovery Park, and what the town has to offer see where it all started: How it all began Plans for the Future Back to Homepage
+To learn more about Castlecomer Discovery Park, and what the town has to offer to see where it all started: